tnsaa7/tnsaa7.github.io/_pages/venue.md

 ## Public Transportation

 * Take the airport MRT to Taipei Station.
-Take the XXXX
+Take the taxi to NCCU which costs falls in the range of $400 - 500 approximately.
+Alternatively, take MRT to MRT Taipei Zoo and  take the bus (236, 237, 611, 282, BR11 , or BR6) across the street from MRT Taipei Zoo Station to NCCU.

 # From  Taipei Song-Shan International Airport 松山機場 to NCCU